sourdough pizza crust

 easy sourdough pizza crust pinterest image

-The texture of the crust rivals restaurant pizza, thanks to a higher hydration dough.
+One of my favorite things to make with my starter is sourdough pizza dough!
 Good homemade pizza is a must for us living up in the mountains where restaurants are few and far between.

-This pizza dough recipe is heavily influenced by Maurizio Leo’s sourdough pizza dough and his method for baking pizza in a home oven.
 I quite enjoy his recipe just as it is, but after making it many times, I’ve made my own tweaks and simplified the method.

 a side view of the sourdough pizza crust with a large air bubble

-You can customize each sourdough pizza with whatever sauce and toppings your heart desires.
-Just keep in mind that freshly sliced, torn, or shredded mozzarella (or whatever cheese you’re using) will melt much better than pre-shredded cheese.
+Just keep in mind that freshly sliced, torn, or shredded mozzarella will melt much better than pre-shredded cheese.

 Sourdough Pizza Crust Baking Schedule